 Psychological Injuries And Anxiety Compensation Calculator

-By Lewis Presley.
-Last Updated 20th January 2023.
+By Stephen Taylor.
+Last Updated 10th February 2025.
 In this guide, we’ll look at how you could use an anxiety compensation calculator to value your claim.
 If you’ve been injured in an incident that was caused by the negligence of someone who owed you a duty of care, then you might be eligible to receive compensation.

 You may assume that you can only claim compensation for physical injuries like a broken bone or head injury.
 However, you can also receive compensation for the emotional pain that the incident has caused.